AntoinePhD/KDM_DIST/README.md

 At the end of the process we obtain an average of 89.5% of balanced accuracy on synthetic catalogues.
 ## Usage
 ### Requirement
-This code is based on Python3 and  Fortran 90
+This code use Python (> version 3) and Fortran 90
-The following python librairie are needed :
+The following python library are needed :
 ```
 subbprocess
 pandas